Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 Stakeholders wanting to represent this `vpa:EvidenceDocument` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.

 > [!NOTE]
 > The class `vpa:EvidenceDocument` can be linked to verified `vpa:Requirement`s (using `vpa:closes`), which are further not specified, but can be, for instance to eli:LegalResource and other classes.
 The EU Agency for Railways uses the `vpa:EvidenceDocument` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
-The process is described [here](./RESTRICTION.md).
+The process is described [in the restrictions guide](./RESTRICTION.md).
 A stronger and more detailed approach is to use the `vpa:Compliance` class (using `vpa:checkedCompliance`), which allows to link not only the legal Requirements, but also the sections therein, and the resulting compliance check results.

 ## Data model